The Meaning Behind 32 LGBTQ Pride Flags

 - Dark green

 Drag Pride Flag

 Although there was an earlier version of the Drag Pride Flag created by artist Sean Campbell in 1999, it was originally known as the Feather Pride Flag.
-The second iteration of the Drag Pride Flag—and the one most commonly used now—made its debut at the 2016 Austin International Drag Festival and features a crown and stars on three vertical stripes, each of which has a meaning:
+15 years later, Veranda L’Ni, a drag performer from Cleveland, Ohio, created this second iteration of the Drag Pride Flag—the one most commonly used now.
+The flag made its debut at the 2016 Austin International Drag Festival and features a crown and stars on three vertical stripes, each of which has a meaning:

 - Purple: A passion for drag